jamesfzhang/auto-save/README.md

 Installation
 -------
 #### From Package Control
-AutoSave is available through [Sublime Package Control](https://sublime.wbond.net/packages/auto-save) and is the recommended way to install.
+auto-save is available through [Sublime Package Control](https://sublime.wbond.net/packages/auto-save) and is the recommended way to install.

 #### From Github